|

 Kristen Zuloaga, PhD

-Associate Professor Kristen joined Albany Medical College in February 2017.
+Professor Director, Graduate Studies, Dept. of Neuroscience & Experimental Therapeutics, Albany Medical College co-founder, NY Capital Region Postdoctoral Development Program Kristen joined the Department of Neuroscience & Experimental Therapeutics (DNET) at Albany Medical College in February 2017.
 Kristen obtained her PhD in Biomedical Sciences in 2011 and has been trained by leaders in the fields of neuroendocrinology (Dr. Robert Handa), cerebral vascular physiology and cerebral ischemia (Dr. Nabil Alkayed and Dr. Rayna Gonzales), aging and neurogenesis (MacArthur Fellow Dr. Sally Tempe).
-She serves as both Council member and Education co-Chair for the Organization for the Study of Sex Differences and on the Editorial Board for Biology of Sex Differences.
-She is deeply committed to mentorship and is Co-Founder/Co-Director of the Albany Postdoctoral Development Program.
-She is currently funded by an R01 from NINDS, an American Heart Association Scientist Development Grant, and Skarlow Memorial Trust grant. |
+She has served as both Council member and Education co-Chair for the Organization for the Study of Sex Differences and currently serves on the Editorial Board for Biology of Sex Differences and for Alzheimer's & Dementia, on the Scientific Advisory Board for the Albert Research Institute for White Matter and Cognition, the Scientific Advisory Board for Albany Medical College, and the External Advisory Board for the NIA CNS-Met COBRE.
+She is a former standing member of the Chronic Dysfunction & Neurodegeneration (CDIN) study section for NIH.
+She is deeply committed to mentorship and is Co-Founder of the NY Capital Region Postdoctoral Development Program and Director of Graduate Studies in DNET.
+She has received funding at every stage of her career including her current NINDS R01 renewal, NIA U01, NIA R21, BrightFocus, Alzheimer's Association AARG-D, and 11 other current or previous grants (NIH and multiple foundations). |

 Charly Abi Ghanem, PhD